AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 ### Constraints and limitations

-* Not applicable for business event journeys
 * Exit criteria are defined in draft state
 * Journey namespace coherence between events and event-based exit criteria
-* Exit criteria are not considered in Test mode

-## exitCriteriaID

-ID of the exitCriteria

-Type: string

-## exitCriteriaName

-Name of the exitCriteria

-Type: string